dahlpete/qmmm-qchem-setup/README.md

         The run_qmmm_setup.py script needs to be updated with the user's file paths.

+        For the qchem example and qchem janus example, use omcs_ox_snap for the basename

 ** Note: The header of the run scripts should be updated with the path to
          the user's version of Python3 (must have MDAnalysis downloaded)